Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Introduction

-for all $x\in\Omega$ and $y\in\Gamma$.
-The nonlinear potential functions $F$ and $G$ denote free energy densities in the bulk and on the boundary, respectively.
-In order to describe the phase separation phenomena, $F$ and $G$ usually have a double-well structure, and the physically relevant choices include the well-known logarithmic potential \cite{CH}:
+The nonlinear potential functions $F$ and $G$ represent the free energy densities in the bulk and on the boundary, respectively.
+To describe the phase separation phenomena, $F$ and $G$ usually have a double-well structure.
+A well-known physically relevant example is the logarithmic potential \cite{CH}: